Robot Fetish

 - 2003: A community-authored Technosexuality, Pygmalionist and Mind Control Fetish FAQ formalised much of the group's internal vocabulary, including the "built" versus "transformation" distinction described below.

-- 2009: De Fren published the peer-reviewed essay Technofetishism and the Uncanny Desires of A.S.F.R. in Science Fiction Studies (vol. 36, pp. 404–440), the most substantial scholarly treatment of the interest, arguing that ASFR is less about machinery as such than a "strategy of denaturalization" that uses the trope of programming to think about selfhood and desire.
+- 2009: De Fren published the peer-reviewed essay Technofetishism and the Uncanny Desires of A.S.F.R. in Science Fiction Studies (vol. 36, pp. 404–440), the most substantial scholarly treatment of the interest.
+She argues that ASFR is less about machinery as such than a "strategy of denaturalization" that uses the trope of programming to think about selfhood and desire.

 The term "technosexuality" as a self-descriptor emerged from these community discussions rather than from clinical literature, and its exact coinage is not formally recorded.